New production contract forces Lockheed, Pentagon to share in 'concurrency' retrofit costs

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New F-35 Contract Will See Pentagon, Lockheed Martin Share In Retrofit Costs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New F-35 Contract Will See Pentagon, Lockheed Martin Share In Retrofit Costs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.